-- \ PAGE ↑ Key this key causes the second page to be displayed.
-The cursor remains in its position in the text. - \ PAGE $\downarrow$ Key this key causes the first page to be displayed. - ★ SCROL ↑ a depression of this key will cause the text to move upwards until the end of memory is reached. - ★ SCROL ↓ a depression of this key will cause the text to move downwards until the beginning of memory is reached.
+- \ PAGE 1 Key this key causes the second page to be displayed.
+The cursor remains in its position in the text. - \ PAGE $\downarrow$ Key this key causes the first page to be displayed. - \ SCROL ↑ this key will cause the text to move upwards two lines at a time until the end of memory is reached. - \ SCROL↓ this key will cause the text to move downwards two lines at a time until beginning of memory is reached.